 A model is a simplified version of reality.
-In order to understand what a model is capable of, it is important to know how the model is set up and which data gets processed.
-Figure 5 shows out of which data (blue) and processes (red) the Risk-Indicators (green) are calculated.
+In order to understand what a model is capable of, it is important to know how the model is set up and which data is processed.
 Both, data and processes, are subject to uncertainties, leading to a restricted validity of the results.